Mark Martin: Personal life

 Martin resided in Jamestown, North Carolina, followed by a move to Daytona Beach, Florida.
 He has five children, (four of whom are from his wife's first marriage).
 His son Matt raced for a time in lower series, but quit after 2008.
 Martin's father, stepmother and half-sister died in a plane crash on August 8, 1998, in Nevada near Great Basin National Park.
 Martin won at Bristol two weeks after the incident and fought back tears as he dedicated the win to his family.
 Martin currently owns five car dealerships in Arkansas, representing the Hyundai Motor Group (Kia in Batesville), General Motors (Chevrolet in Melbourne and a Chevrolet, Buick, and GMC dealership in Ash Flat), Ford Motor Company (Batesville), and Fiat Automobili S.p.A.
 (Melbourne).

 Martin was regarded as one of the first drivers in the United States to adopt a personal fitness and nutrition regimen, which he credited for allowing him to race at a high level into his 50s.
 He was well known around the NASCAR paddock for sometimes lifting thousands of pounds every day except race days.
 During the 1990s, he co-authored a book entitled Strength Training for Performance Driving, outlining workouts useful for adapting to the rigors of auto racing.

 Martin and his wife Arlene currently reside in his hometown of Batesville, Arkansas, and he frequently visits the local state park of Petit Jean Mountain in Morrilton.

 Martin spends most of his time now on the road touring the country in his RV.
 He is a fan of rap music, citing rapper Gucci Mane as his favorite.
 Martin recounts that what had gotten him into rap music was a test at Charlotte Motor Speedway where crew chief Ben Leslie was playing Dr. Dre in the transporter.
 In 2024, Gucci Mane sampled an interview of Martin for his song "GOAT".
+He also still avidly follows NASCAR, and pavement Late Model racing.

 Martin campaigned for Donald Trump in the 2016 Republican primaries, appearing at a rally in Concord, North Carolina and continued to endorse him through the general election.